 - Locate state-of-the-art research infrastructure, including specialized labs and equipment, and

 - Establish or expand partnerships with highly skilled researchers.

-You may also wish to consult the following guides to research partnership, developed by the U15 Group of Canadian Research Universities and the Business/Higher Education Roundtable to help facilitate research partnerships with Canadian universities, colleges and polytechnics.
+For more ideas on forming new research partnerships, consult the following guides.
+These were developed by the U15 Group of Canadian Research Universities and the Business/Higher Education Roundtable to help facilitate research partnerships with Canadian universities, colleges and polytechnics.